The Overture to Tannhäuser

-The Overture to Tannhäuser is an 1869 oil on canvas painting by Paul Cézanne, now in the Hermitage Museum, in Saint Petersburg.
+The Overture to Tannhäuser is an 1869 oil-on-canvas painting by the French Post-Impressionist artist Paul Cézanne, now in the Hermitage Museum in Saint Petersburg.
 It came from the Moscow collection of Ivan Morozov.
-The painting shows Cézanne's sisters at their home near Aix-en-Provence.
+The painting shows two women, usually identified as Cézanne's sisters but possibly the daughters of his uncle Dominique Aubert, at the Cézanne family home near Aix-en-Provence.
 Its title refers to the work played by the pianist on the left, the overture to the Wagner opera Tannhäuser.